Dissecting RGB-D Learning for Improved Multi-modal Fusion: Introduction

 \section{Introduction}

-With the advent of new visual sensors, multi-modal visual systems such as smartphones \cite{han2012comprehensive}, mobile robots \cite{dobrev2016multi}, virtual reality equipments \cite{wang2019multimodal}, and autonomous driving systems \cite{feng2020deep} have gained immense popularity.
+With the advent of new visual sensors, multi-modal visual systems such as smartphones \cite{kelly2020multimodal}, mobile robots \cite{hu2018small}, virtual reality equipments \cite{wang2019multimodal}, and autonomous driving systems \cite{feng2020deep} have gained immense popularity.
 The aim of these systems is to integrate complementary cues from different visual modalities, thereby improving the accuracy and robustness of visual perception and understanding.
 To achieve this goal, diverse multi-modal vision models \cite{Refinenet,RDF,PCA,R9,R6,R11,DMRA} have been proposed, particularly those based on deep neural networks.
 These models have achieved significant improvements compared to their unimodal counterparts.
 However, the mainstream philosophy in this domain is to design various data-driven cross-modal interaction strategies \cite{Cat-det,MIM,MM-TTA,zhao2022modeling,Deepfusion} and combination paths \cite{shvetsova2022everything,Refinenet,RDF,PCA,R9,R6,R11,DMRA} to enhance fusion sufficiency.
 These strategies are often based on heuristic hypotheses or empirical inheritance.
-Although their task-specific contributions are experimentally verified, the lack of theoretical explanations makes it difficult to rule out the possibility of overfitting and limits their generalization ability.